Morph (TV series): Series 1: 2014–2015

-The first series of the then-named Brand New Morph was released on YouTube from 4 July 2014 to 30 January 2015 with a Red Nose Day special being released on 6 March.
+The first series of Morph (referred to in YouTube video titles as Brand New Morph) was released on YouTube from 4 July 2014 to 30 January 2015 with a Red Nose Day special being released on 6 March.
 The series also aired on CBBC throughout the summer of 2015.
+It was later released on Sky Kids, albeit in a different order.